rickydefazio/rickydefazio/README.md

 - 👋  Hi, I’m Ricky DeFazio.
-- 🌱  I have a curious mind and a love for learning, software engineering, psychology, and investing.
+- 🌱  I have a curious mind and a love for learning, software engineering, and psychology.
 - 📫  The best way to reach me: [LinkedIn](http://linkedin.com/in/rickydefazio).